shauryashahi/shauryashahi/README.md

 # 👋 Hi, I'm Shaurya!

-As of April 2025, I have joined Protect AI.
+As of January 2026, I am working as a Principal Engineer at Palo Alto Networks..

 -------